 Emicizumab is a bsAb that can bind to both the coagulation factor, namely factor IX and factor X, facilitating the cascade reaction by mediating the activation of factor X. Factor X is normally activated by coagulation factor VIII which is deficient in hemophilia A patients.

 2. Targeted apoptosis

-RG7386, a bsAb binds Fibroblast activation protein (FAP) on cancer associated fibroblast and Death receptor-5 on cancer cells subsequently inducing apoptosis (death) of cancer cells.
-The bsAb showed positive result in preclinical trial.
+RG7386, a bsAb binds Fibroblast activation protein (FAP) on cancer-associated fibroblast and Death receptor-5 on cancer cells subsequently inducing apoptosis (death) of cancer cells.
+The bsAb showed positive results in preclinical trial.

 3. Hormone mimetic action